ArdorDeosis/forlog/README.md

 Forlog is a script language to define formal grammars and this is a processor for such grammars.
 The idea behind Forlog is to provide a simple to use grammar processor for text generation.

 # Introduction to Forlog
+*This whole introduction can also be found at* [forlog.firespark.de](http://forlog.firespark.de/)*, accompanied by an online processor with graphical user interface and working examples (and hopefully soon with syntax highlighting).*

 Forlog has a context-free grammar as a basis extended by conditional and memory functionality (which takes away the *context-free* part).
 The backbone of every Forlog grammar are production rules.
 The default start symbol is `START_SYMBOL`.

 Forlog grammars are stored in `*.flg` files (**F**or**l**og **g**rammar).